 Coconut Milk Separation

-This is a cooking technique that will help you get the most creamy, rich coconut flavor in your curry.
-Let's do a quick lesson on how coconut milk is made to help us understand a bit more about this method.
-Coconut milk is made by mixing coconut flesh with water to create coconut milk that we use in our cooking.
-Coconut has a lot of naturally fatty oils in it, think creamy rich coconut milk.
-Since oil and water don't mix well, some manufacturers add chemicals, emulsifiers, to stabilize the mixing of water and coconut fats.
-So when cooking coconut milk that has emulsifiers added to it, the fat will not separate from the water causing your coconut milk to not "break" or "crack" or "separate" from each other.
-Think of emulsifiers as a ring that "binds" the two ingredients together. (: BUT this is not a good thing for our authentic curries though.
-We want the two to separate so we get the rich and creamy flavor of the coconut milk that is extracted through the breaking up of the two ingredients.
+When cooking coconut milk that has emulsifiers added to it, the fat will not separate from the water, causing your coconut milk to not "break" or "crack" or "separate" from each other.
+Think of emulsifiers as rings that " bind" the two ingredients together. (: BUT, this is not a good thing for our authentic curries, though.
+We want the two to separate so we get the rich and creamy flavor of the coconut milk extracted by breaking up the two ingredients.
 The signature taste and look of authentic Thai curries that we want more of!

 If your coconut milk will not separate no matter how long you cook it, it means your coconut milk has emulsifiers added to it.
-All is not lost though.
-If this happens, there are 3 things you can do.
+All is not lost, though.
+If this happens, there are three things you can do.

 - Pick a different brand of coconut milk for your next round of curry making.